colistro123/Nightfire-iniMod/amx/examples/readme.txt

         The technique by which it achieves this is OS-dependent; this example will only compile and run on any OS of the Win32 family.

-        Depending on your compiler, you may need to define the constant STDECL on the compiler's command line (or the IDE options).

 prun4.c
         The examples do far have only executed function main() in the compiled script.
 This example is a modification of prun1.c that accepts two